-Unfortunately, there are also many employers that fail to comply or create errors in their reporting, leading to fines and penalties from the IRS.
-This article will look tell you the basics of what you need to know about ACA compliance, including:
+Unfortunately, there are also many employers in the security industry that fail to comply or create errors in their reporting, leading to fines and penalties from the IRS.
+This article will look tell you the basics of what your guard business needs to know about ACA compliance, including:

 - Who Needs to Report on ACA Compliance

 - The Consequences of ACA Compliance Penalties

 - Expert Tips on How to Avoid ACA Penalties

 Who Needs to Report on ACA (Based on Employee Types)

 First, it’s important to note that not all employers are required to comply with the ACA.
 The IRS states that any employer with over 50 full-time employees (FTE) must comply with the ACA.

 It gets a little more complicated, however when you factor in the difference between a “designated” versus “calculated” FTE.
 For example, you may only have 30 designated full-time employees, but there may be another 30 in your business that are not full-time, but because of their total calculated hours worked, they actually factor into the FTE category.